TheFischerLab/Flipper/README.md

 Flipper is simply run as:
 `python flipper.py -f1 file1_ringer.csv -f2 file2_ringer.csv`

 The `examples` folder contains two example files from the manuscript.
+To use these just move the files into the same directory as the flipper scripts.

 Options you may want to see are:
 ```